Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

     for BON-1; HPRT and YWAZ for QGP-1) according to the geNorm algorithm (Mestdagh et al, 2009).

 *geNorm* is an algorithm and referenced as such above, but it is software too - and the software is actually used for the normalization in the described research.
+It should therefore be annotated as a software mention.

 - The notion of **models** (machine learning models, simulation models) versus software is unclear.
 Models encode data processing and executable action/prediction process.
 They are however in a format closer to data, because the "instructions" are only digital transformations.
 Models themselves should be run in a software environment.
 Despite their "executable" nature, models are usually not considered as software and have dedicated distinct sharing infrastructure (e.g. the [CoMSES Net](https://www.comses.net)).
 We propose **not** to consider standalone models as software product.

+So as a general guideline, standalone models are **not** to consider as software product.

 However, like algorithms, we observe that it can be relatively frequent (in the machine learning area for example) to use the same name to refer both for a model and a software product for implementing/running a model.
 For example, `BERT` is a python software project (https://github.com/google-research/bert), a model, a family of models (retrained on different domains), or a ML approach (a Deep Learning architecture and methodology for training it):